 Not only does caffeine help your body absorb the medication more quickly, it makes these drugs 40 percent more effective.

-It’s important to remember that caffeine consumption of any kind will feed into your body’s dependence.
+It’s important to remember that caffeine consumption of any kind will contribute to your body’s dependence.
 Whether you let withdrawal run its course or resume consumption is up to you.

 If you do take a pain reliever, limit your use to twice a week.
-Taking these drugs too often can lead to rebound headaches.
+Taking these medications too often can lead to rebound headaches.

 If you want to give it a try, gently massage two to three drops of peppermint oil into your forehead or temples.
-This oil can be safely applied without dilution, though you’re welcome to mix it with a carrier oil.
+This oil can be safely applied without being diluted, though you’re welcome to mix it with a carrier oil (such as coconut oil).

-If you regularly drink coffee or other caffeinated beverages, upping your water intake can help for related headaches.
+If you regularly drink coffee or other caffeinated beverages, increasing your water intake can help reduce your risk for related headaches.

 Caffeine can make you urinate more, increasing the amount of fluid you lose.
-Too little fluid in your body can make your brain shrink in volume.
+Too little fluid in your body, or dehydration, can make your brain shrink in volume.

 When your brain shrinks, it pulls away from your skull.
 This sets off pain receptors in the protective membrane surrounding the brain, which could trigger a headache.